- Solution-adaptive mesh refinement (AMR)

-We are not currently actively working on the CG algorithm but it needs more testing, especially with AMR, equations of state other than ideal gas, and more examples exercising more complex-geometry domains, using inviscid and viscous flows.
+We have been using ALECG in production, and are adding adaptive mesh refinement and ALE mesh motion.
+Both CG algorithms need more testing, especially with AMR, equations of state other than ideal gas, and more examples exercising more complex-geometry domains.

 While implementing the above algorithms (AMR, DG, and CG) we have mostly concentrated on correctness, demonstrating design-order of accuracy for smooth problems using manufactured solutions, and parallel scalability.
 To increase confidence in the algorithms, we need to setup and document more verification and validation cases.

 We need to add more regression tests for those parts of the methods under